safe-global/safe-core-sdk/packages/protocol-kit/README.md

 ### createTransaction

 Returns a Safe transaction ready to be signed by the owners and executed.
-The Safe Core SDK supports the creation of single Safe transactions but also MultiSend transactions.
+The Protocol Kit supports the creation of single Safe transactions but also MultiSend transactions.

 - **Single transactions**